atascanturk/atascanturk/README.md

 Briefly me:

-- I work as Software Developer in Payment Systems area.
+- I work as Software Engineer in Payment Systems area.
 - I always try to improve myself and learn latest technologies to develop something new.

 ### Connect with me through my LinkedIn account or email as below;